ryppl/boost-history/committee/exceptions/deprecating-exception-specs.rst

   exception-specification shall not denote a pointer or reference to an incomplete type, other than void\*, const void\*, volatile void\*, or const volatile void\*.`

-  3 If any declaration of a function has an *exception-specification*, all declarations, including the definition and an explicit specialization, of that function shall have an *exception-specification* with the same set of *type-id* s.
-  :ed:`[FIXME: Note about what it means to have the same set of type-ids?]` If any declaration of a pointer to function, reference to function, or pointer to member function has an *exception-specification*, all occurrences of that declaration shall have an *exception-specification* with the same set of *type-id* s.
-In an explicit instantiation an *exception-specification* may be specified, but is not required.
-If an *exception-specification* is specified in an explicit instantiation directive, it shall have the same set of *type-id* s as other declarations of that function.
-A diagnostic is required only if the sets of *type-id* s are different within a single translation unit.

   4 :ed:`[FIXME: Figure out what to do with p4!]`